bluesky-social/atproto-ecosystem/README.md

 # AT Protocol Ecosystem [Deprecated]

-⚠️ This repository is no longer activily maintained.
+⚠️ This repository is no longer actively maintained.
 Visit our [Community Projects page](https://atproto.com/community/projects) to view a list of projects and implementations in the AT Protocol ecosystem.

 You can open pull requests to submit/remove your project from the Community Projects page [here](https://github.com/bluesky-social/atproto-website).